unixpickle/kahoot-hack/README.md

 I have reverse engineered parts of the protocol used by [kahoot.it](http://kahoot.it).
 This repository contains the results of my labor.

-For those of you who are not technically inclined, you can access a working version of these tools on the web at [hackkahoot.xyz](http://hackkahoot.xyz).

 # Included tools

 Currently, I have implemented the following tools: